scooterhacking/niu_scooters/README.md

-Many thanks to Null, Ivan, cloud1250000 and Camialfa
+Many thanks to Null, Ivan, cloud and Camialfa